DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/166bff5b-d977-48dc-9a74-b9a523b91e1b)

 - When the PE routers receive frames from the CE routers, they add a label to the frame
-- These labels are used to make forwarding decisions within the service provider network - NOT the DESTINATION IP
+- These labels are used to make forwarding decisions within the service provider network - not the destination IP
-- The CE routers do NOT USE MPLS, it is only used by the PE/P routers
+- The CE routers do not USE MPLS, it is only used by the PE/P routers
-- When using a LAYER 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share routing information
+- When using a layer 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share routing information

 EXAMPLE:

-OFFICE A’s CE will peer with one PE
+Office A’s CE will peer with one PE

-OFFICE B’s CE will peer with the other PE
+Office B’s CE will peer with the other PE

-OFFICE A’s CE will learn about OFFICE B’s ROUTES via this OSPF peering
+Office A’s CE will learn about office B’s routes via this OSPF peering

-OFFICE B’s CE will learn about OFFICE A’s ROUTES as well
+Office B’s CE will learn about office A’s routes as well

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2b3d8d6e-3501-4d54-a6f8-5a05c9140d24)

-- When using a LAYER 2 MPLS VPN, the CE and PE routers do NOT form PEERINGS
+- When using a layer 2 MPLS VPN, the CE and PE routers do not form peerings
 - The service provider network is entirely *transparent* to the CE routers
 - In effect, it is like the two CE routers are directly connected.
-    - Their WAN INTERFACES will be in the SAME SUBNET
+    - Their WAN interfaces will be in the same subnet
 - If a routing protocol is used, the two CE routers will peer directly with each other

-CE ROUTERS connected via LAYER 2 MPLS VPN
+CE routers connected via layer 2 MPLS VPN

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b0b19dfd-e417-40ce-ac36-ce0ace8484cc)